Infinity category theory from scratch: Fibrations, modules, and Kan extensions

 \end{itemize} so that composition of cells is associative and unital in the usual multi-categorical sense. \end{defn}

 The following examples motivate our definition of \emph{module maps}, i.e., cells in the virtual double category $\MMod{K}$.

 \begin{ex} Lemma \ref{lem:ess.unique.1-cell.ind}, which expresses 1-cell induction as a bijection between isomorphism classes of maps of spans whose codomain is a comma span and certain 2-cells in the homotopy 2-category, provides an alternate characterization of cells in the virtual double category of modules whose codomain is a comma module.
-Explicitly, for any cospan $C \xrightarrow{g} A \xleftarrow{f} B$, there is a bijection between cells in $\MMod{K}$ whose codomain is the comma module $\dmod{f \comma g}{C}{B}$ and 2-cells in the homotopy 2-category $\lcat{K}_2$ under the pullback of the spans encoding the domain modules and over the cospan defining the comma module $f \comma g$.
+Explicitly, for any cospan $C \xrightarrow{g} A \xleftarrow{f} B$, there is a bijection between cells in $\MMod{K}$ whose codomain is the comma module $\dmod{f \comma g}{C}{B}$ and 2-cells in the homotopy 2-category $\h\lcat{K}$ under the pullback of the spans encoding the domain modules\footnote{In the case of a cell with nullary source $A$, this empty pullback corresponds to the identity span $A = A = A$.} and over the cospan defining the comma module $f \comma g$.

 \end{ex}

 \begin{exs} Use the correspondence described in Example \ref{ex:cells-above-a-comma} to define canonical nullary and unary cells in $\MMod{K}$ associated to any functor $f \colon A \to B$.

 \end{exs}